HamDerAndrew/nodejs-weather-app/README.md

 ## Usage

 Fetch weather info by writing `node app "name of your city"`.
-If you want to proved a city name in more than one word you have to use double quotes around the input.
+If you want to provide a city name in more than one word you have to use double quotes around the input.

 Example: